Extending the Reach of the Point-to-Set Principle: Introduction

 and

-Various nontrivial modifications to both machinery and proofs are necessary in getting from (\ref{eq:p2sh}) and (\ref{eq:p2sp}) to (\ref{eq:gp2sh}) and (\ref{eq:gp2sp}).
+Various nontrivial modifications to both machinery and proofs are necessary in getting from~\eqref{eq:p2sh} and~\eqref{eq:p2sp} to~\eqref{eq:gp2sh} and~\eqref{eq:gp2sp}.

 As an illustration of the power of our approach, we investigate the dimensions of hyperspaces.
 The \emph{hyperspace} $\cK(X)$ of a metric space $X$ is the set of all nonempty compact subsets of $X$, equipped with the Hausdorff metric~\cite{oWill04}.
+(For example, the ``stages'' $E_0,E_1,E_2,\ldots$ of a self-similar fractal $E\subseteq\R^n$ converge to $E$ in the hyperspace $\R^n$.)
 The hyperspace of a separable metric space is itself a separable metric space, and the hyperspace is typically infinite-dimensional, even when the underlying metric space is finite-dimensional.
 One use of gauge families is reducing such infinite dimensions to enable quantitative comparisons.
-For example, McClure~\cite{McC96} proved that, for every {\it self-similar} subset $E$ of a separable metric space $X$,
+For example, McClure~\cite{McClur95} defined, for each gauge family $\varphi$, a \emph{jump} $\widetilde{\varphi}$ (our notation) that is also a gauge family, and he proved~\cite{McC96} for every \emph{self-similar} subset $E$ of a separable metric space $X$,

-where $\psi$ is a particular gauge family.
-Here we are interested in the dimensions of hyperspaces $\cK(E)$ for more general gauge families and, especially, for more general sets $E\subseteq X$.